Your Source for Objective Essential Oil and Aromatherapy Information

 Melissa Essential Oil (Lemon Balm Essential Oil)

-Melissa Oil is often adulterated.
+Melissa Essential Oil is often adulterated.
 Purchase only from reputable sources that test their oils.

 Melissa Essential Oil is steam distilled from the leaves and flowers of Melissa officinalis, an herb most commonly referred to as Lemon Balm and sometimes as Bee Balm.
 Lemon Balm is easy to find and grow.
 Although the leaves of Lemon Balm are quite aromatic, the leaves and flowers do not yield much essential oil.
 Therefore, the oil is often adulterated, and true Melissa Essential Oil commands a very high price.